George Atkinson (climber): Seven Summits

 Atkinson embarked on a world record attempt to be the youngest person to climb the tallest mountain on each of the seven continents when he was 11 years old.
 He completed it nearly six years later just a few days before his 17th birthday.
 He climbed Kilimanjaro, the tallest mountain in Africa, first.
 This was followed by Europe's Mount Elbrus at age 13.
 Shortly before his 14th birthday Atkinson reached the summit of Australasia's Puncak Jaya and returned safely from the summit despite the arrest of his guides and ultimately his own arrest.
 Peak four was Aconcagua in South America.

 At age 16 Atkinson climbed Denali in North America, reaching the summit on 12 July 2010, followed by Mount Vinson the highest mountain in Antarctica.
 The final peak was the world's highest mountain Mount Everest in Asia.
 Atkinson reached the summit on 26 May 2011, becoming the youngest person to complete the Seven Summits.
+He held the record until December 2011, when Jordan Romero completed the Seven Summits aged 15 years, 5 months, and 12 days.